Puntalytics/Puntalytics.github.io/_posts/2021-04-18-Jake-Bailey,-part-2.md

 | M.Haack              |      0.35 | 44.12 | 39.75 |        0.02 |
 | J.Fox                |      0.36 | 46.73 | 44.76 |        0.20 |

-*A Interestingly, return percentage doesn’t correlate super well with other metrics like Net and EPA/punt; that said, Jake Bailey led the league in all three last season.*
+*Interestingly, return percentage doesn’t correlate super well with other metrics like Net and EPA/punt; that said, Jake Bailey led the league in all three last season.*